 You can visit Illawarra Fly for just the Treetop Walk or you can do the Zipline Tour too.
 You don't need to pre-book for the Treetop Walk - just turn up, but it is best to book for the Zipline Tour.
 Booking either the walk or the zipline online saves you some cashola too.
-And if you're heading there this Father's Day weekend, Dad gets free entry into the Treetop Walk with a full paying adult or child - how cool is that?

 The Treetop Walk

 The Treetop Walk is 1.5km, starting off on flat ground and taking you along metal boardwalks above the tree tops of the Highlands' cold climate rainforest (did you even know we had a rainforest in the Highlands?!).